mbaltieri/mbaltieri.github.io/research/index.md

   alt: "Manuel Baltieri — research in agent foundations, AI safety, artificial life, and cognition"
 ---

-<p class="research-lead">I study how agents can be identified, modelled, and composed—and what those formal choices imply for cognition, living systems, and AI safety.</p>
+<p class="research-lead">Studying how agents can be identified, modelled, and composed, and what those formal choices imply for cognition, living systems, and AI safety.</p>

-<p>Rather than treating agents in isolation, I focus on coupled agent–environment systems.
+<p>Focussing on coupled open agent–environment systems that compose to form autonomous systems.
 This makes it possible to ask where a boundary comes from, what counts as a model or a goal, and which properties belong to a system rather than to the observer describing it.</p>

 {% include research-map.html %}

 <div class="research-themes">
   <section id="agent-foundations" class="research-theme" aria-labelledby="agent-foundations-title">
-    <p class="section-kicker">01 · Agency</p>
+    <p class="section-kicker">01 · Maths</p>
     <h2 id="agent-foundations-title">Agent foundations</h2>
     <p>What distinguishes an agent from a non-agentic system?
 I work on formal descriptions of agent boundaries, goals, models, and composition.
 A recurring concern is the role of the observer: whether agency is intrinsic to a system, imposed by a description, or emerges from a precise relationship between the two.
 With Keisuke Suzuki, I review mathematical approaches to studying agents across different research fields.</p>
     <p class="research-theme__links"><a href="https://osf.io/rqu7s_v2">Mathematical approaches to agents</a> <span aria-hidden="true">·</span> <a href="/projects/2022-06-18-theories-of-agency/">Theories of agency</a> <span aria-hidden="true">·</span> <a href="/assets/pdf/WorldModels.pdf">World models</a></p>